PennLINC/Alpraz_EI_Balance/README.md

 `perm_test="permute_on"` for permutations.

+The important thing to replicate here is that you get significant classifier accuracy.
+The accuracies should be in the mid to high 60s.
+There is code in the script for the next step that will print the classification accuracy and significance.

 5. Finally, this Rmd script takes the output from step `4` and does some analyses.
 - It relies on the script `Alpraz_viz_functions.R` to make most of the figures/visualizations.
   - That script is basically a bunch of functions.
 It isn't documented right now, sorry, but it is just making images.
-- The important things to replicate in script `5` are the GAM models that look at how classification distance is related to `age`.
+- The important things to replicate in script `05` are the GAM models that look at how classification distance is related to `age`.
 This is the central result of the paper.
 You can see in the script that there is a function that runs GAM models and prints the plots.
 This should be done for the Rmd sections that run the function for `Schaefer 400`.

 ## For the blind replication
 The most important set of analyses to replicate with your own scripts would be: